Colorado does not require hospitals to disclose misconduct allegations to the state licensing body.

 In the education sector, there is a practice known as "passing the trash," where schools allow teachers or administrators accused of sexual misconduct to resign quietly rather than face arrest or other legal ramifications.
-Needless to say, this practice is extremely harmful, as it allows sexual predators to find work elsewhere and keep abusing kids.
+Needless to say, this practice is extremely harmful, as it allows sexual predators to find work elsewhere and continue abusing kids.
 Unfortunately, in some areas, it seems a similar practice exists for nurses.

 According to a report recently published by CBS News, there is a male nurse in the Denver, Colorado, who is currently facing numerous charges for sexually assaulting women while on the job.
 One story cited in the article involved a woman who went to the hospital on Christmas Eve 2013 for abdominal pain.
 She received a dose of morphine to help with the pain and then fell unconscious.
 When she woke up, a male nurse was groping and kissing her.
 Later, the nurse found and friended her on Facebook.